judah-levi/SpendWell-API/README.md

 # SpendWell-API

 SpendWell was my team's submission to a local sustainability-oriented hackathon.
 I wrote the API, containerized with Docker, deployed on Heroku including the provisioning and connection of a Heroku-hosted postgres database.
+Under constraints of not being able to source all of the required data in time, the scope of the MVP was limited to making suggestions based off of a composite nutritional score.

+Many Thanks to arstrim (https://github.com/arstrim) for contributing the Reccomendation Engine model.

 Deployed at: